 Through this work I discovered an important concept that has revolutionized the way we think about breakups and their recovery.
 I’ve written about the science behind relationships and breakups extensively in my award winning book, Exaholics: Breaking Your Addiction to An Ex Love,” but here’s the punchline: Love is addictive.
 (Want more?
 Read Polly Drew’s article about Exaholics on Recovery.org).

 It makes sense, when you think about it.
-Nature has built us to bond, fiercely, to one “irreplaceable other” just as we must attach deeply to our children (and they to us).
+Nature has built us to bond, fiercely, to one “irreplaceable other” just as we must attach deeply to our children.
 The literal survival of our species depends on the strength of these attachments.
 This is powerful, primal stuff.
 We have survival drives that compels us towards love and bonding.
 And when those bonds are broken against our will, the pain is unlike any other.
 It’s like every cell in your body is protesting the disconnection, screaming for reunion.

 What Are Exaholics?